New Holland Agriculture: Milestones

-Also in 2002, the New Holland TG tractor series was introduced, featuring the "Cat'sEye" lighting as dubbed by then Fiat chairman Paolo Cantarella.
+Also in 2002, the New Holland TG tractor series was introduced, featuring the "Cat'sEye" lighting as dubbed by then FIAT chairman Paolo Cantarella.
 The free-form halogen lighting was a first, not only in tractor design, but also actually preceded the use of this type of lighting in automotive design.
 The TG was the first styling effort by New Holland's newly named consulting designers and stylists (Montgomery Design International), which had been the long-time firm of record for IH and CaseIH.
 A single sketch penned by owner and principal designer Gregg Montgomery set New Holland's styling direction, which continues today in the complete range of New Holland tractors.

 From 2007 to 2010, New Holland was the sponsor of Juventus FC In Paraná State, Brazil, the first machines are delivered to the Programa Trator Solidário (Solidary Tractor).
 A white T7050 tractor was presented to Pope Benedictus XVI.

-In 2009, New Holland Agricultural presented the world's first hydrogen-powered tractor, the NH2 at the SIMA machinery show in Paris, France.
+In 2009, New Holland Agricultural presented the world's first hydrogen-powered tractor, the FIAT NH2 at the SIMA machinery show in Paris, France.
 Modeled after the company's T6000 tractor, the diesel combustion engine was replaced by two electric motors.

 In 2010, following the finalization of the industrial agreement between CNH and OJSC KAMAZ, the newly formed industrial joint venture had started the assembly of the New Holland new tractor models T9060, T9040, and T8050 and the CSX7080 and CSX7060 combine harvesters at its Naberezhnye Chelny plant in the Republic of Tatarstan, Russia.
-In 2012, two new products were added, the T8.330 tractor and the CX8080 combine.
+In 2012, two new products were added, the T8.330 tractor and the CX8080 combine..

 New Holland is a Gold Sponsor of the Climate Action Networking Reception, hosted by Climate Action in partnership with the United Nations Environment Programme (UNEP) and the South African government in Durban.

 In 2012, New Holland sponsored the Rio+20 Summit United Nations Conference on Sustainable Development.

 In 2022, New Holland released the T7 Methane Power LNG prototype, the world's first 100% methane-fueled tractor.